RimanHoubbi/Snake/guide/group1.md

 Rename (refactor) the `Blank` feature to the new name `Background`, including all references to it.

-#### Answer questions
+# Answer questions

-After the above tasks are completed, answer the remaining questions in the form.
+After the above tasks are completed, fill out the [survey](https://forms.gle/GDeFSyA9ZKico9KF6).